infernojs/inferno/packages/inferno-mobx/README.md

 That does not mean you always want `onComponentShouldUpdate` for observers and never to base components.
 But it can be worth having on observers even if it is not for the base.

+Note:
+The MobX Reaction will call `onComponentWillUpdate` and `onComponentDidUpdate` when re-rendering, if present.
+When called by the Reaction the 'previous' and 'next' parameters will be passed the same object.

+*Warning*:
+The `onComponentWillUpdate` and `onComponentDidUpdate` are bound when the component is rendered by Inferno.
+The `onComponentShouldUpdate` can prevent the binding from being updated if new callbacks are assigned.

 To have a default hook (or property) on just the observer, you need to create a new object that is a copy of the base version.
 And then add the new hook or property.